gawdam/nothingGyro/README.md

 ## Screenshots and Demo

 ![App screenshot](https://github.com/gawdam/nothingGyro/blob/main/app_screenshot.jpeg)

 ![Individual glyphs lighting up](individual_glyphs.gif)

 ![Surface levelling](surface_levelling.gif)

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+Apart from this, if you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.